infung/wordleGame/README.md

 ### Multiplayer Mode:

 1. **Start Two React Clients:**
-   - Run two instances of the React application (e.g., open two terminal tabs to run `npm start` on different port and using two browser tabs).
+   - Run two instances of the React application (e.g., using two terminal tabs to run `npm start` on different port and using two browser tabs).

 2. **Player A Setup:**
    - Player A clicks the 'Multiplayers Play' button to enter Multiplayer Mode.